yanxingp/go-stm/project-proposal.md

 # go-stm: Software Transactional Memory in Go
-// Name Here
+Team: Yanxing Pan
+AndrewID: yanxingp

 ## Summary
-I would like to implement a software transactional memory package in the Go programming language and benchmark its performance under various workloads.
+I would like to implement a simple software transactional memory as a package in Golang and benchmark its performance under various workloads.

 ## Background
 // TODO